Home Destination Guides The Best Time To Visit Norway (Month-by-month breakdown)

 Events or Festivals: Constitution day (the 17th of May), Bergen international festival, Tromsø’s midnight sun marathon, North cape march, Færder sailing race, Norwegian wood festival

 Pricing: Airfare and hotel tariffs are high as the prime shoulder season sets in.
-Advance booking is advisable.
+Advance booking is advisable and travel within the country (such as trains) can sell out.

 best time of year to visit norway, hardanger rib boat blue sky

-Best for: Road trips in Norway, hiking, cruising fjords, trekking, island hopping, kayaking, mountain biking, fishing, surfing, snorkelling, photography
+Best for: Road trips, hiking, fjord cruises, trekking, island hopping, kayaking, mountain biking, fishing, surfing, snorkelling, photography

 Tourist influx: Highest